FERPA Guidelines

 The right to inspect and review the student's education records within 45 days of the day the University receives a request for access.

-• Students should submit to the registrar, dean, head of the academic department, or other appropriate official, written requests that identify the record(s) they wish to inspect.
+• Students should submit to the registrar, dean, head of the academic school, or other appropriate official, written requests that identify the record(s) they wish to inspect.
 The University official will make arrangements for access and notify the student of the time and place where the records may be inspected.

 The right to request the amendment of the student's education records that the student believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights.